tnevrlka-test/single-container-app/README.md

 ## Build containerized app using the App Studio Build Infrastructure

-This demo shows a simple container based app can easily be bootstrapped onto an openshift cluster.
+This repo contains a a simple container based app that can be built on a bootstrapped App Studio build environment.
-This application runs a simple node.js server and serves up HTML pages.
+The application itself can run and shows a simple web page with these same instructions using a simple node.js server to serve up HTML pages.

 Try it out by cloning `https://github.com/redhat-appstudio/infra-deployments.git`  and setting up your cluster to run the build pipeline.